mergado/docs/_posts/2026-02-20-cross-platform-communication.md

 order: 7
 ---

-{: .message}
-**Planned — not yet implemented:** This document describes future API changes that are designed but not yet available.
-It is published early to allow app (extension) developers to validate the proposed design and to begin preparation before the feature is officially released.

 This document describes how communication between apps (extensions), external applications, and Mergado is intended to work once the new cross-platform communication layer is in place.
 Everything builds on top of the existing Mergado API authorization model — no new authorization system is introduced.

 Four communication scenarios are supported: